jesperfj/twilio-ivr-studio/README.md

     $ twilio twilioapp:run pullFlows

 This will overwrite local files in the `flows` directory with flows you have edited in Twilio.
-Use `git diff` to see changes.
+Assuming you have your local flows committed to git, you can use `git diff` to see changes.

 ## Push flows